 Some days we can feel like we are not accomplishing anything or the time is not enough to do everything we have planned.
 It is entirely reasonable, we all have bad days, try that this does not demotivate you and analyze what happened.

-If you find the reason why you weren’t highly productive that day, you will avoid it for future opportunities.
+If you find the reason why you weren’t highly productive that day, you will stop wasting your time at work for future opportunities.

 Today, with all the technology, we are increasingly surrounded by distractions that make it more difficult to focus.
 The endless emails, notifications of the mobile phone, Facebook, Twitter, and Instagram deviates us from our tasks.
 If we let ourselves go, it is incredible the amount of time we waste.

 - Use applications like Forest or Pomodoro to avoid using your phone while working, disconnect phone notifications, keep it away if needed or if you are strong enough, turn it off.

 - Establish a few minutes to check your e-mail, don’t check it every five minutes.

 - Control the time you spend on social networks or other leisure sites.
 You can install an extension for your browser like StayFocus that limits your time on these websites and prevents you from visiting them during certain times of the day.